History of the Seattle Seahawks: Overview

 As one of the agreed parts of the 1970 AFL–NFL Merger, the NFL began planning to expand from 26 to 28 teams.
 Ralph Wilson was the first to propose a team for Seattle; due to the decrepit stadium situation at War Memorial Stadium and the reluctance of Buffalo, New York officials to replace it.
-In 1971, he openly threatened to move his team, the Buffalo Bills, to Seattle.
-Buffalo officials acquiesced and built what is now Highmark Stadium, in 1973, keeping the Bills in Buffalo, where they remain.
-Pro Football Hall of Famer Hugh McElhenny, a Seattle resident and University of Washington alumnus, signed a contract with a group called the Seattle Sea Lions in hopes of bringing an NFL franchise to the city.
+In early 1971, he openly threatened to move his Buffalo Bills to Seattle.
+Buffalo officials acquiesced and built what is now Rich Stadium in 1973, keeping the Bills in Buffalo, where they remain.
+Hall of fame running back Hugh McElhenny, a Seattle resident and University of Washington alumnus, signed a contract with a group called the Seattle Sea Lions in hopes of bringing an NFL franchise to the city.
 In anticipation, he named himself general manager of the non-existent "Seattle Kings" in May 1972, and the next year the franchise gained the backing of Edward Nixon, brother of president Richard Nixon.
 However, McElhenny's plan ultimately fell through.

 On June 15, 1972, Seattle Professional Football Inc., a group of Seattle business and community leaders started by Herman Sarkowsky and Ned Skinner, announced its intention to acquire an NFL franchise for Seattle.
 Almost two years later on June 4, 1974, the NFL awarded the group an expansion franchise.
-On December 5, 1974, NFL Commissioner Pete Rozelle announced the official signing of the franchise agreement by Lloyd W. Nordstrom, representing the Nordstrom family as majority partners for the consortium.
-Nordstrom died of a heart attack on January 20, 1976, just months before the Seahawks played their first game; in the aftermath of his death, Lloyd's son, Elmer, would oversee the team on behalf of the Nordstroms.
+On December 5, 1974, NFL Commissioner Pete Rozelle announced the official signing of the franchise agreement by Lloyd W. Nordstrom, representing the Nordstrom family as majority partners for the consortium, the cost of the franchise was $16 million.
+Nordstrom died of a heart attack on January 20, 1976, just months before the Seahawks played their first game; son Elmer then oversaw the team on behalf of the Nordstroms.